Why do you need to open a Demat account?

 To invest online and open a Demat account you need a Depository Participant (DP) - which could be a brokerage or your bank.
 Brokerages, of course, are specialised institutions dealing in these transactions.
 You open the account by registering online at any of the leading broking firms.

-While you open a demat account with the DP, the actual shares are held in custody by one of the national depositories National Securities Depository Ltd (NSDL) and the Central Depository Services India Ltd (CDSL).
+While you open a Demat account with the DP, the actual shares are held in custody by one of the national depositories National Securities Depository Ltd (NSDL) and the Central Depository Services India Ltd (CDSL).
+Each depository participant is a member of either NSDL or CDSL.
 Also remember, a Demat account can only hold shares in custody, to buy and sell shares.
 To invest, you will need a trading account.

 Service brokers, on the other hand, in addition to the above, offer research and advisory services to investors, and a broader range of investing options that include initial public offerings (IPOs), mutual funds, and insurance, taking away much of the hard work of research and continuously tracking how your shares are doing or how the market is performing.
 Most leading broking firms such as Angel Broking are service brokers.